electronut/ElectronutLabs-bluey/blackmagic-prog.md

 ![Atom GDB]()

 The plugin is quite bare-bones and doesn't offer much more than what you get from a command shell.
-But it's nice to be able to see the code and step through it from within Atom.
+But I suppose it's nice to be able to see the code and step through it from within Atom.

 [1]: https://github.com/blacksphere/blackmagic/wiki